JohnnyY0618/CS166-Database/Lab5/README.md

 psql −h local host −p $PGPORT $USER” DB” < queries.sql
 ```
 Take the screenshot of the output you get after executing the script, **submit
-the queries.sql file and the screenshot** at the end of the lab.
+the queries.sql file and the screenshot** at the end of the lab. <bar
   *** DO NOT forget to execute source ./stopPostgreDB.sh to stop the
 server once you are done.